 The policy further states that prophylactic treatment and testing is offered to the patient, as well as follow up care for sexually transmitted or other communicable diseases.
-An evaluation by a mental health provider is completed for crisis intervention counseling and long term follow up plans.
+An evaluation by a mental health provider is completed for crisis intervention counseling, and long term follow up plans.

 The above services are offered at no financial cost to the inmate.
 These policies and procedures were confirmed with the medical and mental health staff during interviews.
+I also reviewed the medical records for one inmate who was sent to the hospital for a SANE exam.